itfanr/ros2-wiki/About-Quality-of-Service-Settings.md

 | Reliable | Best effort | Yes | Best effort |
 | Reliable | Reliable | Yes | Reliable |

-In order for a connection to be made, all of the ordered policies must be compatible.
+In order for a connection to be made, all of the policies that affect compatibility must be compatible.
 That is, even if a publisher-subscriber pair have compatible reliability QoS profiles, if they have incompatible durability QoS profiles a connection will not be made, and vice-versa.